The original sin of America’s broken immigration courts

 It’s understandable in historical context that Roosevelt felt that he needed to do something to protect against what could be a serious threat.
 But in hindsight, he realized the fears were misplaced.
 As it happened, the Nazis kept their plans very close to the vest and didn’t trust people outside their inner circle.
 This “Fifth Column” was actually just propaganda and the enemy stoking fear in order to create insecurity and undermine Allies’ morale.

 Looking back now, 80 years later, it certainly has had the effect that Roosevelt and his advisors feared of making immigration be equated with crime and caught up with the political process.
 It really is sort of a function of historical accidents that we have the system where it is.
-It’s not the case that anyone ever said it would make good sense from an administrative law perspective to have immigration adjudication done in the Department of Justice under the control of the Attorney General.
+It’s not the case that anyone ever said it would make good sense from an administrative law perspective to have immigration adjudication done in the Department of Justice under the control of the attorney general.
 That was not a conversation that ever occurred.
 What happened was that people were understandably fearful at the time of national security crisis and were easily swayed by fear and propaganda that was spread precisely to create that type of fear.

-You write that the scenario Roosevelt had feared sixty years earlier of a foreign attack from within the country came to be in the early 2000’s with 9/11, and that in turn overhauled immigration policy in the twenty-first century.
+You write that the scenario Roosevelt had feared 60 years earlier of a foreign attack from within the country came to be in the early 2000s with 9/11, and that in turn overhauled immigration policy in the 21st century.
 What did that overhaul mean specifically for immigration courts?

 I looked to see whether there had ever been serious consideration of changing this system in the last 80 years, particularly after the realization that this so-called “Fifth Column” never really existed, and this was really just a response to Nazi propaganda that we are still stuck with.
 What I found was that in the 90s, there was some movement toward reform, but then 9/11 happened and changed the way Americans were thinking about foreign nationals, immigration, visas, and the relationship between the State Department and the FBI or other domestic law enforcement.
 For some time, it appeared that the immigration courts would be moved into [the recently created Department of] Homeland Security.
 Many people in Congress, especially Democrats, but some Republicans as well, were concerned about this.
 Maybe having it in a law enforcement agency wasn’t perfect, but having it in this national security agency, where it would once again be closely aligned with the prosecutors, would be even worse.
 With relatively little focus on the immigration courts at the time, the best that could be accomplished was to keep them in the Department of Justice instead of moving them into the Department of Homeland Security.
 It was an opportunity for reform that then got swept away by the events of 9/11.